-There are many reasons that the concept of a “Distopian”, bleak future has become a very accepted vision of where we as a species and a planet are headed.
-The facts and figures, come form the scientists, but the Vision itself comes from artists – from George Orwell to Mad Max, this distopian concept has become a belief, and beliefs create Self fulfilling prophecies.
+There are many reasons that the concept of a “Dystopian”, bleak future has become a very accepted vision of where we as a species and a planet are headed.
+The facts and figures, come from the scientists, but the Vision itself comes from artists – from George Orwell to Mad Max, this dystopian concept has become a belief, and beliefs create self-fulfilling prophecies.

 I support the scientists and artists, who are calling our attention to the destructive path that we are on, but I think so often the dire images and stats are SO upsetting that rather than addressing the problem, we choose to look away.
 So for right now at least I am choosing to create some optimism.
 We don’t know for sure what the future holds.
 1984 and Mad Max are fictions after all.